TeseoLou/clancy-nook-walking-tours/README.md

    <img src="docs/figures/user-interaction-form.webp" alt="Wireframe of a contact form with conditional fields in three different states." width="500">
 </div>

-#### **Information Architecture (IA)**
+### **Information Architecture (IA)**
-The structuring, organisation, and labelling of website content ensures users can easily navigate and find relevant information.
-This critical aspect of user experience (UX) design, influences how content is grouped, connected, and accessed.
+The structuring, organization, and labeling of website content ensured that users could easily navigate and find relevant information.
+This critical aspect of user experience (UX) design influenced how content was grouped, connected, and accessed.

-When designing a website's information architecture, several key principles are considered to ensure an intuitive and user-friendly experience:
+When designing a website's information architecture, several key principles were considered to ensure an intuitive and user-friendly experience:

 1. **Hierarchy & Organization**: Content is structured logically, with core pages easily accessible through the navigation bar, and supplementary content grouped into relevant sections.
 2. **Logicality & Flow**: The structure follows a natural user journey, ensuring that pages and sections connect in a way that makes sense.
 Users are guided seamlessly from broad introductory content to specific details, reducing friction and cognitive load.